-Table 1.
-List of major marine fish, prawn and crab species caught and dried in various DF centres of Sundarbans (modified after Pramanik and Nandi 2004).

 6. Social profile of fishers, workers and processors

 In Sundarbans, winter season (late October to February) remains busy with fish drying activities.
 Fishers from surrounding island villages and small towns, enliven their fishing camps (khotis) during this time.
 Nonetheless, few fisher groups dwelling near the khotis, remain involved in collecting and selling crabs whereas the transient fisher, who assemble at the DF khotis for only winter months, practice inland and forest-based fishing in the eastern islands during rest of the year.
 The working groups, belong to both fishing and non-fishing castes (Risley 1891).
 All the bahardars, majhi, dari, leaders of carrier vessels as well as the retired and old fishermen exclusively belong to fishing castes such as Jaliya Kaibarta (80%) and Rajbanshi (20%).
 Rest of the working groups including hired labourers and casual workers, managers and accountants of the khotis are affiliated to non-fishing scheduled castes, such as pod/poundra, bagdi, tiyar, keora etc. Also, a few of them belong to higher caste, such as mahishya.
 During February-March, river Ganga is worshipped along with the clan/home deities with a belief that their prayers will retain river Ganga, the lifeline for the fishes.

-In Medinipur, the system of formal elections (to be conducted by the government officials) was introduced in 1998 with a circular from the district-level panchayat body (Jilla Parishad), bringing forth an apparently democratic measure to elect executive body of the khotis.
 To all appearances, the members of khoti fishermen and worker community are those who, a) catches fish, b) is a fisher by caste, c) is a fisher by occupation, d) is a member of a fisher family, e) is a fish seller, f) is a fish sorter or drier, g) is a member of the khoti and h) lives in fishers’ villages (survey report of DISHA).
 In all khotis, Bengali Hindu and Muslims make up the religion composition whereas there is an overwhelming number of Santhal people as well.
 Moreover, Rajbanshi (both Jele and Bagdi) and Chashi Kalibrata (traditional cultivators) castes form the majority in all the khotis while other castes include Jele Kalibrata, Namasudra, Brahmin, Mahishya (figure 6).
 However, Rajbanshi, Kaibarta and Bagdi are fishers by caste.
-Surveys (2016 and 2019) by DISHA unfold that people who traditionally pursued fishing are commonly included within fishermen community, whereas some are of the opinions that occupation instead of caste is a relevant determinant to whether a person is a fisher.
-However, most of the fishermen come with their whole family and stay for roughly six months until the fishing season gets over.
+Surveys (2016 and 2019) by DISHA explain that people who traditionally pursued fishing are commonly included within fishermen community, whereas some are of the opinions that occupation instead of caste is a relevant determinant to whether a person is a fisher.
+However, most of the fishermen come with their whole family and stay for roughly six months until the fishing season is over.